Annette Kellerman: Personal life

 Kellermann married her American-born manager, James Sullivan, on or around 26 November 1912 at Danbury, Connecticut.

 A life-long vegetarian, Kellermann owned a health food store in Long Beach, California, later in life.
 She remained active well into old age, continuing to swim and exercise until a short time before her death.
 She and her husband returned to live in Australia in 1970, and in 1974, she was honoured by the International Swimming Hall of Fame at Fort Lauderdale, Florida.

-Kellermann outlived her husband and died in the hospital at Southport, Queensland, Australia, on 6 November 1975, aged 88.
+Kellermann outlived her husband and died in the hospital at Southport, Queensland, Australia, on 6 November 1975, aged 89.
 She was cremated with Roman Catholic rites.
 Her remains were scattered in the Great Barrier Reef.
 She had no children.

 Legacy

 In 1908, after a study of 3,000 women, Dudley A. Sargent of Harvard University dubbed Kellerman the "Perfect Woman" because of the similarity of her physical attributes to the Venus de Milo.
-During her Fox film series, she was often billed as ‘Australia’s Perfect Woman.’
+During her Fox film series, she was often billed as 'Australia's Perfect Woman.'

 Kellermann's large collection of costumes and theatrical memorabilia was bequeathed to the Sydney Opera House.
 Today, many of her original costumes and personal items are held by the Powerhouse Museum in Sydney, Australia.

-The Mitchell Library, State Library of New South Wales has Kellerman’s archive of personal papers.
+The Mitchell collection, State Library of New South Wales holds Kellerman's archive of personal papers.

 Kellerman was portrayed by Esther Williams in the film Million Dollar Mermaid (1952), and her name is on a star on the Hollywood Walk of Fame, on Hollywood Boulevard.
 An award-winning Australian documentary called The Original Mermaid, which was about Kellermann, was produced in 2002.

 A swimming complex in Marrickville which opened December 2010 was named after her.

 The streets in the suburb of Holt in the Australian capital Canberra are all named after Australian sportspeople, and Kellermann Close was named for her.

 In 2016, X Swimwear, a made-to-measure swimwear line, launched a custom swimsuit called "The Kellerman" after her.

 The American thoroughbred mare Annette K. (foaled in 1921 out of the mare Bathing Girl) was named after her.
 Annette K. became the grandam of U.S. Triple Crown winner War Admiral.

+For her efforts advocating for women's swimming and bathing suit reform, Kellerman has been described as a swimming suffragist.